Lizdev-05/Portfolio/README.md

 Give a ⭐️ if you like this project!

 📝 License
-This project is https://github.com/microverseinc/readme-template/blob/master/MIT.md licensed.
+This project is[ MIT](https://github.com/microverseinc/readme-template/blob/master/MIT.md) licensed.